Waleed-Chaudhry/MIPS-Single-Cycle-Datapath/README.md

 # MIPS-Single-Cycle-Datapath
-This is the Readme file for the MIPS Single Cycle Processor

 The processor implements R Type, I Type and Branching Instructions
 The following programs were used to test out the correct operation of the processor